trongtoannguyen/Reddot-Spring-Boot/README.md

 ### Voting and Tagging Posts

-1. Upvote or downvote questions and answers by clicking the up arrow or down arrow next to each post.
+1. Up vote or down vote a question and answer by clicking the up arrow or down arrow next to each post.
 2. Use relevant tags when posting a question to help categorize it.
-Tags improve searchability and help users find content related to their expertise.
+Tags improve search ability and help users find content related to their expertise.

 ### Search and Navigation